polarag/Polygons-Operations/README.md

 **Project Description**

-It is required to develop a program to do operations on polygons data.
+This  program is developed to do operations on polygons data.
 The program use a defined string format to represent polygons.
-All polygons will be in one line input.
+All polygons must be in one line input.
 For example:

 **Polygons=[(1,1),(4,1),(4,5),(1,5);(3,4),(6,4),(6,12),(3,12)]**